ekedonald/Ansible-Automation-Project/README.md

 ![eval ssh-agent -s](./images/7.%20eval%20ssh-agent%20-s.png)

-* Create a file similar to the keypair file used to ssh into your instance and paste the content of the keypair file.
+* Create a file similar to the keypair file used to SSH into your instance and paste the content of the keypair file.

 ```sh
 vi web11.pem